jkeizer1/MIDI-Router/README.md

 <BR>
 I) SECURITY<BR>
 -- Per (G), this is a home project.
 Other than enabling SSL, I have NOT considered security aspects, for example effects of people hacking the URI string<BR>
--- Decide for yourself if this seems insecure and improve it if you need to; I make no representation that he code / solution is secure in any way; use at your own risk<BR>
+-- Decide for yourself if this seems insecure and improve it if you need to; I make no representation that the code / solution is secure in any way; use at your own risk<BR>
 <BR>
 J) LIVE PERFORMANCES<BR>
 -- I use this only to create music for hobby purposes; so far it has worked really well.
 But I am not certain I would use this in front of an audience live; probably the biggest issue might be stuck notes; I have not encountered this issue too frequently and have not included a all notes off button although it does send notes off messages (0x7B) everywhere when the router stop button is pressed <BR>